MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/adding-the-mfpf-sdk-to-ios-applications.md

 Before starting, make sure the MobileFirst Server is running.
 If using a locally installed server: From a **Command-line** window, navigate to the server's **scripts** folder and run the command: `./start.sh`.

-1. Create an Xcode project or use an existing one.
+1. Create an Xcode project or use an existing one (Swift or Objective-C).

 2. Open a **Command-line** window and navigate to the root of the Xcode project.